 Once internal productivity is under control, firms can shift their focus to ensuring that increased productivity isn’t challenged or hindered by disparate systems.
 The second major technology trend we are seeing with our Private Equity clients is smarter (and earlier!) integration planning.

-In May 2020, the Harvard Business Review (HBR) published a study introspecting the 2007 financial crisis.
-They found evidence that active acquirers outperformed the market — and made the case that “companies that made significant acquisitions during an economic downturn outperform those that did not.”
+According to Harvard Business Review (HBR) active acquirers outperformed the market during a financial crisis — and made the case that “companies that made significant acquisitions during an economic downturn outperform those that did not.”
 HBR argues that “bargains will be had by those with the liquidity and the risk tolerance to move quickly, and who have done their homework in advance.”
 This follows for both financial and strategic acquirers.

 Regardless of the financial performance of these investments in the long-term, PE firms face immediate challenges in their diligence processes related to technical integrations of their new portfolio acquisitions and add-ons.
 In our experience, there is growing demand from our global PE firms to assist with architecture roadmaps, program budget development and cost analysis, and high-speed execution of Salesforce-related initiatives to support new investments.